Quebec extends fire ban zone, as heat wave approaches

 - Lanaudiere (Matawinie)

-The area in Saguenay-Lac-Saint-Jean that already included a fire ban remains in place, as a fire is still active in the area.
+The area in Saguenay-Lac-Saint-Jean that already included a fire ban remains in place, as a fire is still active in the are.

 According to the province’s forest fire protection agency (SOPFEU), there are 10 active fires in Quebec, and 535 forest fires have affected just over 61,000 hectares of land in 2020.
 The number is well above the average for the past decade which is 261 fires.